Matsfjeldstad/project-exam-holidayz/README.md

 npm run dev
 ```
 ## Building the App
-To run the app in the development mode, use the following command:
+To build the app, use the following command:
 ```
 npm run build
 ```
-## Running the App
+## Preview the App
-To run the app in the development mode, use the following command:
+To view the build version the app in the development mode, use the following command:
 ```
 npm run preview
 ```